mirzafathan/s3-storage-srin-take-home-assignments/README.md

 # S3 Storage - SRIN Take-Home Assignments

+This file is written by Muhammad Mirza Fathan Al Arsyad as a submission for the SRIN Take-Home Assignments, “S3 Storage” section.

 **Write down as answer for every command used and result in each S3 operation below and explain your answer.**

 **Bucket operation:**